 Your Reference 3000 was shipped with the latest version of its firmware.
-From time to time, Gamry may make changes in the instrument code.
-You must perform a firmware update to load the new code into your Reference 3000.
+From time to time, Gamry makes changes to the instrument's Firmware code, and a firmware update will be required to make use of the new or improved code.